mattowsh/holbertonschool-printf/README.md

 - [x]  Handle conversion specifiers d, i.
 - [x]  Create a man page for your function.

+## Advanced Tasks
+- [x] Custom conversion specifiers: the unsigned int argument is converted to binary.

 ## File Descriptions
 - ***_printf.c***:  contains the function  ***_printf***, which uses the prototype ***int _printf(const char *format, ...)***;.
 The format string is composed of zero or more directives.
 See man 3 printf for more detail. _printf will return the number of characters printed (excluding the null byte used to end output to strings) and will write output to stdout, the standard output stream.